 PBMs fight furiously to exclude themselves from being identified as a fiduciary in the vast majority of PBM contracts.
 As a result, the designated fiduciaries have an extra burden to make sure that the plan is performing.

-Clients can reduce their pharmacy claim costs by 10-25% or more per year, and routinely receive double-digit returns on investment, by performing a comprehensive Pharmacy Claims Audit/Recovery and On-Going Monitoring project which requires very little time resource on behalf of the client.
+Clients can reduce their pharmacy claim costs by 10-25% or more per year, and routinely receive double-digit returns on investment, by performing a comprehensive Pharmacy Claims Audit/Recovery and On-Going Monitoring project which requires very little time and resources on behalf of the client.
 From a Retrospective Audit and Recovery perspective, clients can expect to recover on average 3% of their total annual spend for every year that can be audited.
-Most PBM agreements’ audit provisions allow between 24 and 36 month retrospective audits, with some provisions allowing audits back “to the date the contract was executed”.
+Most PBM agreements’ audit provisions allow between 24 and 36-month retrospective audits, with some provisions allowing audits back “to the date the contract was executed”.
 Additionally, an audit can identify whether plan members are paying the correct copays and whether drugs are being adjudicated properly.
 Via our On-Going Monitoring program, our network works with our clients to monitor the performance of the PBM on a monthly and quarterly basis to ensure compliance and identify recoveries and other areas of savings in near real-time – why continue to fund your PBM with overpayments on an annual basis?!
-Via On-Going Monitoring, we will ensure that you keep funds within your organization for the operation, success and growth of your business!
+Via On-Going Monitoring, we will ensure that you keep funds within your organization for the operation, success, and growth of your business!

 Who is eligible for these services?